New Moderator Orientation

 Here are some areas you may want to tweak after you are promoted to Lead Moderator:

 - Local group policies.
 If your group has any local policies beyond the basic Freecycle guidelines, it is a good idea to post those in an Notice.
-You may also wish to include local policies in the Guidelines and Disclaimer file that you send to all members when they join.
+You may also wish to include local policies in a welcome file that you send to all members when they join.

 Please note: Moderators are asked to defer implementing local policies until after Orientation.
 During the Orientation process you must moderate with the simple guidelines of only Free, Legal, and Appropriate for all Ages.
 However, if you are joining existing mod team, it would be wise to check with the Lead Moderator to see what local policies have been set.